Industry information at your fingertips

 The Night Rider probably experienced an acute onset of depression because he'd finally met an opponent who might catch him or matched him for driving ability.
 Also, he probably felt he couldn't escape.
 It actually adds another element of humor to the scene.It is also likely that he was relying on his reckless nature as an advantage to outmaneuver the police.
 Along comes an officer who beats him in a game of chicken, and who is also driving a patrol car that can catch up to the one he is driving from a dead stop, and he knows that he isn't likely to get out of this alive.
 Max' wife mentions that he has been on the news several times, it is also possible that Nightrider recognized the notorious Max in his rearview mirror.
 Barring all else, Nightrider is shown to be quite psychologically unstable, screaming like a lunatic in nearly every shot in which he appears.
 Merely losing the game of chicken may have been enough to damage his fragile psyche to that degree.

-Ambiguous, with a slight hint of post apocalyptica, IE, its never mentioned.
+Ambiguous, with signs of society breaking down, a specific year is never mentioned.
 The film was influenced by fuel shortages in Australia in the 1970s, which led to violent incidents throughout the country.

 No. It's an original story by director George Miller and his writing team.
 However, it's believed Miller did base it on riots that took place in 1970s Australia over fuel shortages and the muscle car culture that was popular back then.